The Father (1979 film)

 The Father is a Bangladeshi film, directed by Kazi Hayat and released in 1979.
 The film starred Bulbul Ahmed and Shuchorita.
 The title role was played by John Napier Adams, a long-term American expatriate and IT consultant for USAID in Bangladesh.
 This is one of the few instances of a non-Bangladeshi playing a major role in a domestic film.
-The film gave rise to two hit songs: "Ami Ki Gaibe Gaan" and "Aye Khuku Aye".
+The film gave popularity to two hit songs: "Ami Ki Gaibe Gaan" and "Aay Khuku Aay".

 Soundtrack

 Hasan Fakhri is the lyricist whereas Azad Rahman is the composer.